Akhil-26-dot/Crop-and-Fertilizer-Recommendation-System-using-ML/README.md

 This project is licensed under the MIT License.
 See `LICENSE` file for details.

 ---

-## Acknowledgments
+## 🤝 Acknowledgments
-- The datasets were sourced for academic and development purposes.
+This project is developed as part of an initiative to **support precision farming** and **enhance agricultural productivity** using machine learning techniques.
+It leverages datasets and ML models to provide valuable insights for farmers and agricultural professionals.

 ---
+🎯 **Let's revolutionize agriculture with AI & Data Science!** 🚜🌾